revilowaldow/BITC/Sessions/2026/08 09 - Session 70.md

 Cracked, ancient intricate designs, can hear faint humming sound
 	Deepest lore
 		Marble houses of bright white stone
-		Crack, running as something pours out of you Grasping amulet
+		Resounding crack sounds, running as something pours out of you, sensation of bleeding out without injury, something leaving you (magic?)
+		Grasping amulet
 		Slip and fall into cold dark